rossprogram/rossprogram.github.io/students/index.md

 ![students working together on problem solving]({{ site.baseurl }}/assets/Fcounselors-1xzk1m5-300x224.jpg "Ross Counselor Reunion"){:style="float: right; margin-left: 12pt;"}

-In order for such an intensely problem-based approach to succeed, students must get careful and personal feedback on their work.
+For such an intensely problem-based approach to succeed, students need careful and personal feedback on their work.
 This job is done by the Ross counselors, who live in the dormitories along with the younger participants.

-Counselors are undergraduate math majors or graduate studnents who are studying mathematics and science at some of the best colleges and universities.
+Counselors are undergraduate math majors or graduate students who are studying mathematics and science at some of the best colleges and universities.
 Each counselor contributes a tremendous amount of time and energy working directly with several first year students.
 In addition to their jobs as student advisors, counselors add to the Program's atmosphere